 Inpatient rehab requires patients to live at a treatment facility for a period of time determined by their physician based on each individual’s needs.
 Patients stay in the facility 24 hours a day, so that they can be watched over and attended to.
 This 24/7 care can be extremely beneficial to patients, as they will receive personalized attention around the clock when they need it most.
 Patients are not left alone during this trying time as they might have been if they were outside the treatment facility.

 One of the greatest benefits of inpatient treatment is that, for many individuals, it provides supervision and accountability when they need it most.
 The beginning days of a detox can be extremely difficult and is when patients are most likely to relapse.
 Inpatient care then helps to ensure that these individuals make it through the detox process without slipping up.
 This can make inpatient treatment particularly beneficial for those who have been prone to relapses in the past.

 Inpatient treatment facilities allow patients to build a sense of community with their fellow residents.
 Each individual one encounters will be facing similar difficulties and struggles as they all overcome their addictions together.
 This allows patients to bond and support each other throughout the recovery process.

-As the name suggest, outpatient care allows patients to receive treatment without having to live at the treatment facility.
-With outpatient care, individuals usually participate in counseling and rehabilitation programs during the day, and are then able to return home to their families’ during the afternoon and evening.
+As the name suggests, outpatient care allows patients to receive treatment without having to live at the treatment facility.
+With outpatient care, individuals usually participate in counseling and rehabilitation programs during the day and are then able to return home to their families during the afternoon and evening.
 This treatment option can provide some advantages over inpatient care for certain individuals.